 Even Sir David Attenborough needed some practice before he perfected his presenting style.
-The pitfalls are generally speaking too fast, too quietly and not looking at the camera.
+The pitfalls are generally speaking too fast, too quiet and not looking at the camera.
 We naturally speed up our articulation when nervous which will risk the reviewers not understanding you.
-Copy the style of YouTube bloggers - if they have millions of views you know they're doing something right.
+Copy the style of YouTubers - if they have millions of views you know they're doing something right.

 If it’s a resume type video, mention your name clearly at the beginning and the end.
 You’re trying to make the reviewer remember you and making them learn your name is a great way to stand out.

 You can use props sensibly, for example, hold up cards with your university, degree and grades to reinforce what you’re saying.

 If you can edit your video, look at any videos the company’s marketing departments have used and mimic their style.

 Finally, look happy.
 Use that body language we mentioned earlier to reinforce your message.
 The very act of smiling during the introduction will relax you, show you have a personality, show you have confidence.
 Then you can sit upright and look professional during the serious end of the video in the same way a newsreader will happily welcome you to the Ten O’clock news, only to look business-like two seconds later when announcing the latest FTSE figures.